awslabs/amazon-sagemaker-workshop/modules/Video_Game_Sales_CLI_Console.md

 - `eval_metric`: Evaluation metric(s) for validation data.
 For data sets such as this one with imbalanced classes, we'll use the AUC metric.
 - `scale_pos_weight`: Controls the balance of positive and negative weights, again useful for data sets having imbalanced classes.

 9. We'll be using the AWS CLI and a Bash script to run the training job.
-Using the AWS CLI and scripts is an excellent way to automate machine learning pipelines and repetitive tasks, such as periodic training jobs.
-As a reminder, in the Prerequisites we recommended the use of AWS Cloud 9 for access to the AWS CLI and Bash environments.
-If you haven't done so already, please set up and open your Cloud9 environment now as described in [**Cloud9 Setup**](../Cloud9).
+Besides [Amazon SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines), using the AWS CLI and scripts is another way to automate machine learning pipelines and repetitive tasks.
+Either [**AWS CloudShell**](https://aws.amazon.com/cloudshell/) or [**AWS Cloud9**](https://aws.amazon.com/cloud9/) can be used to easily run Bash scripts in a workshop setting.
+AWS CloudShell is a browser-based shell that makes it easy to securely manage, explore, and interact with your AWS resources.
+To run Bash scripts for workshops using CloudShell, simply create raw text script files on your local computer, and then follow the instruction steps for [uploading and running script files](https://docs.aws.amazon.com/cloudshell/latest/userguide/getting-started.html).
+If you prefer to use Cloud9 but you haven't done so already, please set up and open your Cloud9 environment now as described in [**Cloud9 Setup**](../Cloud9).

-    Below is a screenshot of what your Cloud9 environment should look like as you create the first script below and run the related commands.
+    Below is a screenshot of what the first script should look like as you create it and run the related commands.
 Step-by-step instructions follow, ALONG WITH CODE TO COPY AND PASTE.

 ![Cloud9](./images/videogames-cloud9.png)